European science in the Middle Ages: Late Middle Ages (AD 1300–1500)

 Thomas Bradwardine and his partners, the Oxford Calculators of Merton College, Oxford, distinguished kinematics from dynamics, emphasizing kinematics, and investigating instantaneous velocity.
 They formulated the mean speed theorem: a body moving with constant velocity travels distance and time equal to an accelerated body whose velocity is half the final speed of the accelerated body.
 They also demonstrated this theorem—the essence of "The Law of Falling Bodies"—long before Galileo, who has gotten the credit for this.

 In his turn, Nicole Oresme showed that the reasons proposed by the physics of Aristotle against the movement of the Earth were not valid and adduced the argument of simplicity for the theory that the Earth moves, and not the heavens.
 Despite this argument in favor of the Earth's motion, Oresme fell back on the commonly held opinion that "everyone maintains, and I think myself, that the heavens do move and not the earth."

 The historian of science Ronald Numbers notes that the modern scientific assumption of methodological naturalism can be also traced back to the work of these medieval thinkers:

 By the late Middle Ages the search for natural causes had come to typify the work of Christian natural philosophers.
 Although characteristically leaving the door open for the possibility of direct divine intervention, they frequently expressed contempt for soft-minded contemporaries who invoked miracles rather than searching for natural explanations.
 The University of Paris cleric Jean Buridan (a.
 1295–ca. 1358), described as "perhaps the most brilliant arts master of the Middle Ages," contrasted the philosopher's search for "appropriate natural causes" with the common folk's erroneous habit of attributing unusual astronomical phenomena to the supernatural.
 In the fourteenth century the natural philosopher Nicole Oresme (ca. 1320–82), who went on to become a Roman Catholic bishop, admonished that, in discussing various marvels of nature, "there is no reason to take recourse to the heavens, the last refuge of the weak, or demons, or to our glorious God as if He would produce these effects directly, more so than those effects whose causes we believe are well known to us."

 However, a series of events that would be known as the Crisis of the Late Middle Ages was under its way.
-When came the Black Death of 1348, it sealed a sudden end to the previous period of scientific progress.
+When the Black Death of 1348 came, it sealed a sudden end to the previous period of scientific progress.
 The plague killed a third of the people in Europe, especially in the crowded conditions of the towns, where the heart of innovations lay.
-Recurrences of the plague and other disasters caused a continuing decline of population for a century.
+Recurrences of the plague and other disasters caused a continuing decline in population for a century.